-A more difficult assessment is the decision making process required when considering the future of amenity trees in a broader landscape context, for example the retain/remove/replace decisions for significant boulevard or avenue trees.
-In this situation individual tree assessment will typically show that trees in the planting vary widely in health, structure, useful life expectancy (ULE) and risk level.
-In some instances removal will not be due to declining condition, but for infrastructure development (e.g. new road) or a change in the landscape (e.g. urban renewal programs).
+A more difficult assessment is the decision-making process required when considering the future of amenity trees in a broader landscape context, for example, the retain/remove/replace decisions for significant boulevards or avenue trees.
+In this situation, individual tree assessment will typically show that trees in the planting vary widely in health, structure, useful life expectancy (ULE) and risk level.
+In some instances removal will not be due to declining conditions, but for infrastructure development (e.g. new roads) or a change in the landscape (e.g. urban renewal programs).

 Wellington Shire’s Approach to ageing trees